scrapy-plugins/scrapy-zyte-api/docs/reference/settings.rst

 Default: ``1``

 Maximum number of :ref:`unsuccessful responses
-<zyte-api-unsuccessful-responses>` allowed for any given session before
+<zapi-unsuccessful-responses>` allowed for any given session before
 discarding the session.

 You might want to increase this number if you find that a session may continue